AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 ## Support for Skyline

-Skyline is the cloud version of AEM.&nbsp;You must first install Skyline from the package manager.
-To use the Skyline&nbsp;component&nbsp;in AEM,&nbsp;a user must&nbsp;be present in the Captivate Prime account.&nbsp;In other words, the user’s email address must exist in the account.
+Skyline is the cloud version of AEM.
+You must first install Skyline from the package manager.
+To use the Skyline component in AEM, a user must be present in the Captivate Prime account.
+In other words, the user’s email address must exist in the account.

 ## Deploy Skyline

-The steps to&nbsp;configure&nbsp;Skyline are mentioned in the&nbsp; [GitHub repo](https://github.com/adobe/captivate-prime-aem-components).
+The steps to configure Skyline are mentioned in the  [GitHub repo](https://github.com/adobe/captivate-prime-aem-components).

 ## Catalog widget

-The Catalog widget displays training from a specific or a set of catalogs to a user.&nbsp;In the Properties section in the page properties, select&nbsp;Catalog&nbsp;from the options listed.&nbsp;
+The Catalog widget displays training from a specific or a set of catalogs to a user.
+In the Properties section in the page properties, select Catalog from the options listed.

 ![](assets/catalog-widget.png)

-The Catalog widget&nbsp;contains&nbsp;the following&nbsp;options:
+The Catalog widget contains the following options:

-* **Catalog ids:**&nbsp;Comma-separated catalog ids for which the&nbsp;training&nbsp;need&nbsp;to be displayed.
+* **Catalog ids:** Comma-separated catalog ids for which the training need to be displayed.
-* **Sort:**&nbsp;Sort order for the training.
-The options are-&nbsp;name, date,&nbsp;dateCreated,&nbsp;dateEnrolled, and so on.
+* **Sort:** Sort order for the training.
+The options are- name, date, dateCreated, dateEnrolled, and so on.
-* **Learner State:**&nbsp;Returns all training that&nbsp;uses&nbsp;the following as filters- enrolled, started, completed, and&nbsp;notenrolled.&nbsp;The search results will not&nbsp;be displayed&nbsp;if&nbsp;the sort option is&nbsp;dateEnrolled,&nbsp;dueDate, or&nbsp;dateEnrolled.
+* **Learner State:** Returns all training that uses the following as filters- enrolled, started, completed, and notenrolled.
+The search results will not be displayed if the sort option is dateEnrolled, dueDate, or dateEnrolled.
-* **Skill name:**&nbsp;The skill used to filter exact&nbsp;training.
+* **Skill name:** The skill used to filter exact training.
-* **Tag name:**&nbsp;The tag used to filter exact results.
+* **Tag name:** The tag used to filter exact results.

-Here are a few&nbsp;additional&nbsp;components that you can customize:
+Here are a few additional components that you can customize:

-**Learning Object Types:&nbsp;**Filter according to the type of the Learning Object.&nbsp;The supported types are- course, certification,&nbsp;jobAid,and&nbsp;learningProgram.
+**Learning Object Types:** Filter according to the type of the Learning Object.
+The supported types are- course, certification, jobAid,and learningProgram.

-In AEM, the title of a card in a strip will be empty&nbsp;initially.&nbsp;In properties, type the name of the title in widgets.html.
+In AEM, the title of a card in a strip will be empty initially.
+In properties, type the name of the title in widgets.html.

 **Customization**

-You can customize the look and feel of the layout using widgets.html.&nbsp;You can change the appearance of the cards that appear&nbsp;and&nbsp;customize the theme.
+You can customize the look and feel of the layout using widgets.html.
+You can change the appearance of the cards that appear and customize the theme.

-In the **General Settings**&nbsp;section, you can choose the primary and secondary colors for the&nbsp;cards and&nbsp;specify the properties to customize the theme.
+In the **General Settings** section, you can choose the primary and secondary colors for the cards and specify the properties to customize the theme.

 ```
 \{